 - Submit an official transcript from your high school or previous college if you are entering Brooklyn College or have been at Brooklyn College for less than one year.
 If you are a new transfer student with fewer than 24 college credits, you must submit your high school transcript.

 - All supporting documents must include your name and status (e.g., freshman, transfer, graduate) at the top of each page.

 - Seniors applying for graduate study at Brooklyn College during the coming fall semester should complete the continuing student portion of the application and answer all questions relating to graduating seniors so that they may be considered for graduating senior awards and entering graduate student scholarships.

-- All new freshman, transfer and graduate students who apply for scholarships must complete this application as well as the separate application for undergraduate or graduate admission to the City University of New York (CUNY), indicating Brooklyn College as their first choice on the CUNY application.
+- All new freshman and transfer students who apply for scholarships must complete this application as well as the separate application for undergraduate admission to the City University of New York (CUNY), indicating Brooklyn College as their first choice on the CUNY application.
 Applications are available online.

 - Entering freshmen should submit official SAT or ACT scores.